 - Temperatures – Whilst the vast majority of luxury watches are incredibly resilient and sturdy, it is good practice not to expose a high-end timepiece to too extreme temperatures.
 A good general rule of thumb when caring for a high end timepiece is to not expose it to sub-zero temperatures where possible and ideally away from heat in excess of 50-60C.

-- Keep it Clean – Many people are fearful about cleaning their luxury watch through fear of damaging it but, in actuality, it is extremely straightforward and will be instrumental in helping to keep your watch look its best.
+- Keep it Clean – If you’ve just boughgt a new watch from UNDONE, you’ll want to keep it looking clean and tidy.
+Many people are fearful about cleaning their luxury watch through fear of damaging it but, in actuality, it is extremely straightforward and will be instrumental in helping to keep your watch look its best.
 If you have a metal bracelet, a toothbrush, soap and water can be used to gently clean the watch.
 Dry with a clean, dry cloth once complete.

 - Servicing – Generally speaking, if you own an automatic luxury watch, you should be looking to get it serviced by professionals every 3-5 years or so just to make sure it is still performing optimally and allowing the experts to make any fixes to the mechanism that you may require.